 Make sure every note has the same tone quality through the passage – each note should have exactly the same tone color as the previous note, without any big dynamic or colro gaps between the notes.

-In an Intensive Private Masterclass, with up to 3 hours playing every day, offered All-Year-Round!
+In an Intensive Masterclass, with up to 3 HOURS playing a day.